-‘Deadliest Catch’ Update: Three Weddings, A Baby And A Funeral
+‘Deadliest Catch’ Update: Three Weddings, A Baby, And A Funeral

 — Johnathan Hillstrand (@captjohnathan) November 11, 2017

-Although it was previously reported by the Inquisitr that Captain Johnathan may have just retired from the show, as he has still been out crab fishing, without Discovery cameras on board.
-Hard for captains to permanently leave the wheel!
+Although it was previously reported by the Inquisitr that Captain Johnathan may have just retired from the show, he has still been out crab fishing, but without Discovery cameras on board.
+It seems it’s hard for captains to permanently leave the wheel.

 Yes I fished the F/V Time Bandit this year !
 I didn’t have cameras or Discovery on board this year so I had time to do a boat load of these here Crab Facts :)So stand by and be ready for the Facts.Just the Crab Facts